Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 4. **Test and Get the App Ready:**
    - Use GitHub Copilot to generate test cases for your application.
    - Test the application and make necessary modifications based on Copilot's suggestions.

+## Success Criteria:

+- Successfully generate Python and Flask code for building a CRUD (Create, Read, Update, Delete) application using GitHub Copilot.
+- Ensure the application demonstrates functionality for each CRUD operation.
+- Successfully use Copilot Chat to initiate and configure the development workspace.
+- Effectively experiment with Copilot's suggestions for setting up the project structure and dependencies.
+- Utilize GitHub Copilot to generate accurate and contextually relevant code snippets for building essential features of the application.
+- Generate comprehensive test cases for the application using GitHub Copilot.
+- Utilize Copilot to draft comments, ensuring the codebase is well-documented.

 ## Additional Instructions: